TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Main code

 Some of the functions found throughout the different files have two funtions that do the same with a slightly different name.
 However one of them only takes "self" as an argument and the other also takes "event" as an argument.
 This is because they can be activated using a physical button and a button on screen.
 Physical buttons come with an extra parameter (event).
-This is why a seperate function has been made.
+This is why for tsting purposes a seperate function has been made.
 For example MainMidWindow has start and startB.
-If any code is unclear, further explanation can always be found in the comments in the file itself.
+If any code is unclear, further explanation can usually be found in the comments in the file itself.

 * Main_File_FC